Kyeongbin-Tom/logp-tpsa-analysis/README.md

 To validate the chemical hypothesis that:
 > Molecules with higher TPSA values tend to have lower LogP values (i.e., more polar → less liposoluble), indicating a negative correlation between the two variables.

+## 🧠 Background
+Lipophilicity (LogP) is a measure of how well a compound dissolves in fat relative to water.
+Topological Polar Surface Area (TPSA) quantifies the polar regions in the molecule, which are capable of forming hydrogen bonds.
+TPSA reflects polarity due to its relation to hydrogen bonding capacity.

+In general, highly polar molecules are more hydrophilic and less likely to dissolve in lipid environment.
+This leads to the hypothesis that as TPSA increases, LogP is likely to decrease - indicating a negative relationship.

 ## 🧪 Methods
 - Data processing using pandas
 - Visualization with matplotlib